VulnerabilityHistoryProject/vulnerabilities/CHORES.md

 ## `vhp new`

 If we want to create a new vulnerability and look up basic information as in `vhp nvd`, we can run `vhp new`.
-See `vhp new -h` for options.
+See `vhp help new` for options.

 ## VCC identifying